corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 ## 0.2.X to 0.3

 The major change in 0.3 was the separation of the Network Map and Doorman database schemas.
-Prior to the schema separation change, the Network Map heavily utilised the Doorman DB tables.
+Prior to the schema separation change, the Network Map heavily utilised the Doorman database tables.
 To upgrade a 0.2.X Doorman and Network Map, the data should first be migrated.